-Γ Years of Service 1 2 3 4 5 6 Ī Vested Percentage Vested Portion 0% 20% 40% 60% 80% 100%
+Years of Service 1 2 3 4 5 6 Vested Percentage Vested Portion 0% 20% 40% 60% 80% 100%

-7.03 EMPLOYEE ASSISTANCE PROGRAM
+8.03 EMPLOYEE ASSISTANCE PROGRAM

-All regular employees are entitled to use the Employee Assistance Program (EAP).
+All regular employees and their immediate family members are entitled to use the Employee Assistance Program (EAP).
 This program is available to any staff member wishing to consult with an outside resource regarding a personal problem or issue.
 The EAP is provided at no cost to employees for the purpose of staff wellness.
 (Reference 45 CFR 1302.93)